python/cpython/Doc/library/json.rst

       ``separators=(',', ': ')`` to avoid this.

    If specified, *separators* should be an ``(item_separator, key_separator)`` tuple.
-The default is ``(', ', ': ')``.
+By default, ``(', ', ': ')`` are used.
 To get the most compact JSON representation, you should specify ``(',', ':')`` to eliminate whitespace.

-   If specified, *default* is a function that gets called for objects that can't otherwise be serialized.
+   If specified, *default* should be a function that gets called for objects that can't otherwise be serialized.
 It should return a JSON encodable version of the object or raise a :exc:`TypeError`.
+If not specified, :exc:`TypeError` is raised.

    If *encoding* is not ``None``, then all input strings will be transformed into unicode using that encoding prior to JSON-encoding.
 The default is